-IDEA 2018: The Innovate@BU Conference is a one-day event for BU students to explore innovation of every kind, including enterprise, social impact, arts, and culture.
-From start to finish, students will be inspired by world-class innovators, engage with strategies and tools for developing new ideas, and connect with resources throughout BU and Boston that can help them transform ideas into impact.
+The annual IDEA 2018: The Innovate@BU Conference is a one-day event for BU students to explore innovation of every kind, including enterprise, social impact, arts, and culture.
+From start to finish, attendees are inspired by world-class innovators, engage with strategies and tools for developing new ideas, and connect with resources throughout BU and Boston that can help them transform ideas into impact.

 This event is generously sponsored by Lou Volpe, Questrom’78, Managing Partner, Kodiak Venture Partners.

 Fuel up and get ready for the day!

 9:00-10:00am: Conference Kick Off & Innovation Lightning Talks – 4th Floor Executive Dining Room

 Emceed by Saloni Shah (CAS ’19) and Jen Guillemin, Director, Arts Leadership & Innovation, College of Fine Arts.

 - Remy Usman (CFA ’20), founder of Charcoal Magazine